Back To Search Results

 Toxicity

-Inotersen toxicity may result in glomerulonephritis and renal failure in some patients.
+Inotersen toxicity may cause glomerulonephritis and renal failure in some patients.
 Additionally, patients with pre-existing renal conditions may experience exacerbated symptoms.[11][12]
-Further, inotersen may result in hepatotoxicity, as the liver is an organ in which antisense oligonucleotide accumulation may occur.
-It is currently unknown whether inotersen is toxic in pregnancy due to a lack of research in this domain.
+Inotersen may result in hepatotoxicity, as the liver is an organ where antisense oligonucleotide accumulation may occur.
+Due to a lack of research in this domain, it is currently unknown whether inotersen is toxic in pregnancy.

-Additionally, with the exception of previously described rare occurrences, current data supports inotersen use for up to 5 years without significant toxicity concerns, so as long as bloodwork is monitored accordingly and contraindications are avoided.[10]
-Further, there is paucity in the literature regarding acute inotersen toxicity and antidotes in such circumstances.
-Should patients undergoing inotersen therapy experience major adverse effects, therapy may be discontinued.
+Additionally, with the exception of previously described rare occurrences, current data supports inotersen use for up to 5 years without significant toxicity concerns, as long as bloodwork is monitored accordingly and contraindications are avoided.[10]
+Documentation regarding acute inotersen toxicity and antidotes in such circumstances is scarce.
+Should patients undergoing inotersen therapy experience severe adverse effects, therapy may be discontinued.

 Enhancing Healthcare Team Outcomes

 Managing hATRR with inotersen therapy requires qualified healthcare practitioners working as a coordinated interprofessional healthcare team to provide optimal patient care.
 Healthcare providers should also be cognizant of potential risks of inotersen use, especially in populations with pre-existing conditions such as those patients with renal or liver dysfunction.
-Inotersen should not be used in patients with a platelet count below 100 x 10^9/L, history of glomerulonephritis with previous inotersen use, or history of hypersensitivity reactions to inotersen.
+Inotersen should not be administered to patients with a platelet count below 100,000/μL, a history of glomerulonephritis with previous inotersen use, or hypersensitivity reactions to inotersen.

-Additionally, patients should be assessed prior to treatment to ensure that eGFR, UPCR, AST, and bilirubin are within appropriate ranges.
-Further, close monitoring of platelet count, serum creatinine, eGFR, urinalysis, UPCR, ALT, AST, and total bilirubin is recommended during and up to 8 weeks after therapy to ensure patient safety.
+Prescribers should be aware that TEGSEDI is only available in the USA via a risk evaluation and mitigation strategy (REMS), a restricted distribution channel named "TEGSEDI REMS Program."
+Clinicians should inform patients of the risks of serious bleeding caused by severe thrombocytopenia and glomerulonephritis.
+Qualified healthcare professionals can train patients and caregivers on safe administration techniques if self-administration is desired for initial or subsequent dosing.
+Additionally, clinicians should assess patients before treatment to ensure that eGFR, UPCR, AST, and bilirubin are within appropriate ranges.
+Close monitoring of platelet count, serum creatinine, eGFR, urinalysis, UPCR, ALT, AST, and total bilirubin is recommended during and up to 8 weeks after therapy to ensure patient safety.
 Healthcare providers must work in unison to communicate these salient concerns to prevent adverse reactions and poor healthcare outcomes.

 Inotersen appears to be a relatively safe drug with a low toxicity profile, which can be used to manage polyneuropathy in patients with hATTR.
-When used properly, inotersen can effectively and safely manage patients suffering from the neuropathic manifestations of hATTR for at least five years.[10][13]
-[Level 1]
+When used properly, inotersen can effectively and safely manage patients experiencing the neuropathic manifestations of hATTR for at least 5 years.[10][13]

 References